jacekturek/fuzyecon/preference_relation.md

 can be reflected in the fuzzy logic, on OX vector (shift).
 > ℹ️ In R this is a *fuzzy partition*.

-Various sets (shopping carts) which are fuzzy functions are tohether
+Various vectors (shopping carts) which are fuzzy functions are tohether
 > preference *field*

 For the shopping carts where